NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Suplex.md

 **Prerequisites** Wrestler Dedication
 * * *
-**Requirements** You have a creature [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]].
+**Requirements** You have a creature [[Grabbed|Grabbed]] or [[Restrained|Restrained]].

 * * *

 Flexing your entire body, you heave your opponent over your head and slam them into the ground.
-Make an unarmed melee Strike against the creature you have grabbed or restrained; on a success, the target lands [[Conditions/Prone|Prone]], and on a critical success, the target lands prone and takes an additional 2d6 bludgeoning damage.
+Make an unarmed melee Strike against the creature you have grabbed or restrained; on a success, the target lands [[Prone|Prone]], and on a critical success, the target lands prone and takes an additional 2d6 bludgeoning damage.
 Regardless of whether the Strike is successful, you immediately release your hold on the target.

 *Source: Pathfinder Player Core 2*
 *ORC*